-Himalayans will be keen enough to receive short training sessions, and they are intelligent and can pick up new commands quickly.
-They’re not as demanding as some cat breeds when it comes to mental stimulation, so keeping your sessions short and sweet will be the best way to teach your Himmie new tricks.
+Himalayans will be keen enough to receive short training sessions; they are intelligent and can pick up new commands quickly.
+They’re not as demanding as some breeds when it comes to mental stimulation, so keeping your sessions short and sweet will be the best way to teach your Himmie new tricks.

 They can be trained to walk on a harness and leash, but they don’t necessarily enjoy long walks away from home.
 Many Himalayan cats are perfectly happy to live indoors.

 The long coat of the Himalayan breed needs to be carefully groomed every day to keep it free from knots and tangles.
 You may also need to gently clean your cat’s face, as they can become tearstained due to their flat shape.

 Due to their long coat, cat litter can easily get stuck in your Himalayan cat’s coat and paws.
 Make sure you keep a close eye on your cat and remove any litter that may have attached itself to them!
 Keep their litter box extremely clean, or your cat may simply choose to do their business somewhere else.